“I have tried to channel

 my experience and feelings into helping others”

 I am a mother to two beautiful daughters that fill my life with fun, chatter, vibrancy and surprises.
-My passion is to improve support for women and their families that have experienced birth trauma, had a premature baby and the difficult journey of neonatal.
+My passion is to improve support for women and their families that have experienced birth trauma, perinatal mental health issues, had a premature baby and the difficult journey of neonatal.

-I am a postnatal doula.
-I am also privileged to work for the NHS in the Health in Pregnancy Service supporting women in pregnancy and beyond with their general health and wellbeing but also their emotional health.
-I support perinatal mental health services, both nationally and locally making sure that there is awareness of how birth trauma impacts on maternal emotional wellbeing.
+I am a postnatal doula, CBT and Mindfulness practitioner.
+I am also privileged to work for the NHS supporting women in pregnancy and beyond with their general health and wellbeing, but also their emotional/mental health.
+I support perinatal mental health services, both nationally and locally to affect change in policy and care services to make sure there is awareness of how birth trauma impacts on maternal emotional wellbeing.

 My greatest desire is to improve the culture of birth.